Use of DNA in forensic entomology: Suborder Anoplura

-Other Arthropods

-Order Ixodida
+Order Ixodia (Arachnida)

+This order is classified as an Arachnid, but can still be used to analyze DNA due to parasitism.
 Due to the low probability of a tick detaching and falling to the ground at the scene of the crime, these may not be highly useful regardless of the large amount of blood and lymph they ingest.
 However, should an engorged tick be found in an area of interest, it would likely contain sufficient genetic material for identification.

 Analysis of collected DNA

 DNA identification of species can be a useful tool in forensic entomology.
 Although it does not replace conventional identification of species through visual identification, it can be used to differentiate between two species of very similar or identical physical and behavioral characteristics.

 A thorough identification of the species through conventional methods is needed before an attempt at DNA analysis.
 This DNA can be obtained from practically any part of the insect, including the body, leg, setae, antennae, etc. There are about one million species described in the world and many more that have still not been identified.
 A project termed "the barcode of life" was launched by Dr. Paul D. N. Hebert, where he identified a gene that is used in cellular respiration by all species, but is different in every species.
 This difference in sequence can help entomologists easily identify two similar species.

 DNA sequencing is basically done in three steps: polymerase chain reaction (PCR), followed by a sequencing reaction, then gel electrophoresis.
 PCR is a step that cleaves the long chain of chromosomes into much shorter and workable pieces.
 These pieces are used as patterns to create a set of fragments.
 These fragments are different in length from each other by one base which is helpful in identification.
 Those sets of fragments are then separated by gel electrophoresis.
 This process uses electricity to separate DNA fragments by size as they move through a gel matrix.
 With the presence of an electric current the negative DNA strand marches toward the positive pole of the current.
 The smaller DNA fragments move through the gel pores much more easily/faster than larger molecules.
 At the bottom of the gel the fragments go through a laser beam that emits a distinct color according to the base that passes through.